-The bill amends section 29-06-22 of the North Dakota Century Code, which outlines the circumstances under which a private person may break into a building to make an arrest.
-The new legal language specifies that a private person may break open a door or window to make an arrest if they have witnessed a felony in their presence and have been refused entry after announcing their purpose.
+The bill amends section 29-06-22 of the North Dakota Century Code, which governs the circumstances under which a private person may forcibly enter a building to make an arrest.
+The new legal language specifies that a private person may break open a door or window to make an arrest if they have witnessed a felony committed in their presence and have been refused entry after announcing their purpose.

 Additionally, the amendment introduces a critical condition: the private person must reasonably believe that an individual inside the building is at imminent risk of serious bodily injury or death.
-This change aims to clarify the circumstances under which a private citizen can take such action, emphasizing the need for a reasonable belief of imminent danger to justify breaking into a property.
+This change aims to clarify the circumstances under which private individuals can take such actions, emphasizing the need for a reasonable belief of imminent danger before resorting to breaking and entering.

 Statutes affected: INTRODUCED: 29-06-22